An Empowering Bridge – An Integrative Approach

 After an examination of relevant insights from brain science, participants are guided through a process that includes mindfulness-based social-emotional learning and cultivation of supportive social connections.
 Goals include self-governance, self-efficacy, improved relationships, and new skills in understanding oneself and in personal decision-making.

-The Good Wolf approach incorporates several complementary, evidence-based methodologies including:
+The Good Wolf Project approach incorporates complementary, evidence-based methodologies:

 Step 1: Slow Down